-The following example presents an example of a Data Provider Adapter class that supports hypothetical WhatsIt objects.
+The following example presents an example of a Data Provider Adapter class that supports hypothetical whatsIt objects.
 In the example, the class constructor method initializes the class member variables for the Data Service and registers a Resource Type Resolver.
 The example assumes that the Data Provider Adapter is registered implicitly by registering the service as an OSGi bundle.
-The Data Service and Resource Type Resolver Registry services are passed as arguments to the class constructor.
+The Data Service and Resource Type Resolver as a reguments to the class constructor.